 FDA Stirs Contraception Debate With OK For 'Natural' Birth Control App

-The Food and Drug Administration took a big tent approach earlier this month when it approved two new forms of birth control that seek to prevent pregnancy in very different ways.
+The Food and Drug Administration took a big-tent approach earlier this month when it approved two new forms of birth control that seek to prevent pregnancy in very different ways.

 Women's health advocates applauded the availability of a new vaginal ring that could be used for up to a year.
-But some questioned the OK of a mobile phone app that helps women avoid pregnancy by tracking their body temperature and menstrual cycle, a type of contraception called "fertility awareness."
+But some questioned the OK'ing of a mobile phone app that helps women avoid pregnancy by tracking their body temperature and menstrual cycle, a type of contraception called "fertility awareness."

 Critics pointed to reports that three dozen women in Sweden got pregnant despite monitoring their cycle with the app.
-They also fear that the FDA approval of the app may encourage patients to think that fertility awareness methods, which include a range of practices to track ovulation, and avoid unprotected sex during that time, are just as good at preventing pregnancy as some highly effective types of birth control, like the intrauterine device, or IUD.
+They also fear that the FDA approval of the app may encourage patients to think that fertility-awareness methods, which include a range of practices to track ovulation and avoid unprotected sex during that time, are just as good at preventing pregnancy as some highly effective types of birth control, like the intrauterine device.
 While "natural" methods can be successful, they generally require close daily attention.

 The FDA has approved nearly two dozen contraceptive methods, including the pill, the patch, IUDs and hormonal implants and shots, among others.
-Insurance is required to cover all FDA-approved methods without charging women anything out-of-pocket.
+Insurance is required to cover all FDA-approved methods without charging women anything out of pocket.

 The new vaginal ring, Annovera, releases hormones that prevent ovulation and must be removed after three weeks for seven days, then reinserted.
 It can be used for a year.
 The device will not be on the market until at least late 2019, and the price hasn't been released by the manufacturer.

 The Natural Cycles app instructs women to take their temperature at the same time every morning when they awake and record it in the app.
 They also track information about their menstrual cycle.
-When a slight temperature increase indicates they are ovulating, the app signals that women should avoid unprotected sex.
+Based on slight temperature changes around ovulation, the app signals when women should avoid unprotected sex.
 It costs about $80 a year.

 Both of the new methods require more attention on the part of the user than say, an IUD, which once inserted can be ignored and is designed to prevent pregnancy for five to 10 years, depending on the brand.